ws-garcia/VBA-CSV-interface/docs/api/methods/getdatafromcsv.md

 ### Parameters

-The required *csvPathAndFilename* argument is an identifier specifying a `String` variable.
+The required *csvPathAndFilename* argument is an identifier specifying a `String` Type variable.

 ### Return value